Green's Function Methods for Computing Supercurrents in Josephson Junctions: Introduction

-The scattering approaches offer an intuitive and interface-focused perspective of JJs.
-A prominent example is the Blonder–Tinkham–Klapwijk (BTK) formalism \cite{Blonder1982} developed in 1982, which successfully models the full crossover from tunneling to ballistic transport by treating the interface as a scattering problem with variable barrier strength, rooted in the fundamental process of Andreev reflection.
+Scattering approaches offer an intuitive and interface-focused perspective of JJs.
+A prominent example is the Blonde-Tinkham-Klapwijk (BTK) formalism \cite{Blonder1982} developed in 1982, which successfully models the full crossover from tunneling to ballistic transport by treating the interface as a scattering problem with variable barrier strength, rooted in the fundamental process of Andreev reflections.
 In the 1990s, Beenakker showed that the Josephson current in a short weak link can be expressed entirely through its normal-state transmission eigenvalues \cite{Beenakker1991,Beenakker1992}.
-Ando \cite{Ando1991} formulated a lattice mode matching scattering scheme that underpins mesoscopic conductance calculations.
+Furusaki and Tsukada \cite{Furusaki_Tsukada1991} showed that the Josephson current can be expressed directly in terms of Andreev reflection coefficients, providing a transparent connection between the supercurrent and the underlying Andreev bound states that form within the junction.
+Ando \cite{Ando1991} formulated a lattice-mode-matching scattering scheme that underpins mesoscopic conductance calculations.
+Averin and Bardas applied the scattering formalism to describe the ac Josephson effect in a single quantum channel, linking the current oscillations to multiple Andreev reflections \cite{Averin_Bardas_1995}.
 Beenakker's scattering approach was later extended to mesoscopic JJs, including disordered and chaotic geometries, which became a cornerstone for random-matrix treatments of supercurrents \cite{Beenakker1997, Beenakker2015}.
 In the early 2000s, this framework was extended to demonstrate that continuous-spectrum contributions are crucial even in short junctions and that reflectionless tunneling with sharp conductance features can occur in ballistic structures \cite{Krichevsky2000, Schechter2001}.
 Around the same time, Waintal and Brouwer \cite{Waintal2002} developed a scattering-matrix framework to study magnetic JJs, showing how spin-dependent scattering in JJs links superconductivity with spintronics.
-More recent developments include analyses of spin–orbit-coupled nanowires by Cheng and Lutchyn \cite{ChengLutchyn2012} in 2012, building on scattering theory to probe topological effects.
+More recent developments include analyses of spin-orbit-coupled nanowires by Cheng and Lutchyn \cite{ChengLutchyn2012} in 2012, building on scattering theory to probe topological effects.